thebitguru/play-button-itunes-patch/README.md

 Change Log
 ----------
+    2013-05-11, fa: Farhan Ahmad
-    2013-05-11, fa: Added step to self-sign the modified binary.
+     * Added step to self-sign the modified binary.
 This should prevent rcd from crashing on Mountain Lion.
 Thanks to user48986 at http://apple.stackexchange.com/questions/64408/can-you-disable-a-code-signature-check
+     * Version changed to 0.8.2

     2011-09-03	Farhan Ahmad
      * Added Michael Winestock's info.